Dealerdirect/guides/code-styling/javascript/README.md

+---
+permalink: /code-styling/javascript/
+---

 # Dealerdirect style guide: Javascript

-_A mostly reasonable approach to JavaScript_
+> _“A mostly reasonable approach to JavaScript”_ ~ Harrison Shoff

 At Dealerdirect we follow the Javascript code style guidelines as created by [Airbnb][airbnb].